ishantanu/tfl-rust/README.md

     - Get disruptions for all lines of the given modes.
     - Get disruptions for the given line ids.

-## Limitations
-- Currently fetching of disruptions and routes is supported for single line only.
-Support for specifying multiple lines will be added in the future.

 ## References/Credits
 1. Existing tfl wrappers
    1. [tfl-api-wrapper](https://github.com/ZackaryH8/tfl-api-wrapper) - NodeJS wrapper for TFL API, made with TypeScript.